purepisces/Wenqing-Machine_Learning_Blog/Foundational-Concepts-in-Machine-Learning/Statistical-Measures/statistical-significance.md

 - **Misinterpretation of P-Value**: A low p-value does not prove that the null hypothesis is false; it merely suggests that the data is unlikely under the null hypothesis.

 - **Effect Size**: A p-value does not measure the size or importance of an effect.
+> Note:
+Definition: Effect size is a quantitative measure of the magnitude of the experimental effect.
+Unlike the p-value, the effect size tells you how large the effect is.
+For example, in a medical study, the effect size could represent the difference in recovery rates between a treatment group and a control group.

+>Misleading P-Values: You can have a very low p-value (indicating statistical significance) with a very small effect size.
+This is common in large studies where even trivial differences can be statistically significant due to the large sample size.

+>Importance of Effect Size: Knowing the effect size is crucial for understanding the practical implications of the results.
+For instance, a medical treatment that produces a statistically significant improvement in symptoms (low p-value) might have such a small effect size that it is not clinically meaningful.

+>Example
+>In a study comparing two educational methods, you might find a statistically significant difference (e.g., p = 0.03) in test scores between students taught by Method A and Method B. However, if the effect size is small (e.g., a mean difference of 1 point on a 100-point scale), this statistically significant difference may not be educationally relevant or meaningful.

+>Understanding the difference between p-value and effect size is fundamental in research and data analysis.
+While p-values can indicate whether an effect exists, effect sizes are necessary to understand the practical implications of that effect.
+Both are important in drawing conclusions from data, but they serve different roles in the interpretation of research findings.
+>

 ## Example: Understanding P-Values